Interpreting effective energy barriers to membrane permeation in terms of a heterogeneous energy landscape: Additional Derivations

-In membrane transport, the jump rates through solution ($k_s$) are significantly larger than those through the membrane interface and the bulk membrane.
+In polymeric membrane transport, the jump rates through solution ($k_s$) are significantly larger than those through the membrane interface and the bulk membrane, since motion in the membrane is significantly hindered compared to motion in solution~\cite{zwolinski_diffusion_1949}.
 As a result, the permeability can be expressed only in terms of the interfacial and membrane rate constants as shown in Eq.~\ref{eq:SM_permeability_rates}.

 The first term in Eq.~\ref{eq:SM_permeability_rates} is associated with diffusion through the solution-membrane interface, and the second term is associated with diffusion through the membrane.
-For most polymeric membranes, the rate-determining step is diffusion through the membrane, so Eq.~\ref{eq:SM_permeability_rates} can be approximated with only the second term.
+For most polymeric membranes, the rate-determining step is diffusion through the membrane~\cite{zhou_intrapore_2020}, so Eq.~\ref{eq:SM_permeability_rates} can be approximated with only the second term.
 The resulting expression for permeability in terms of the rate constants for transport is shown in Eq.~\ref{eq:SM_membrane_diffusion_limited_permeability}.

 Under transition state theory, the individual rate constants $k_i$ can be related to free energy barriers $\Delta G^{\ddagger}_i$ by